osate/contract-annex/org.osate.contract.help/markdown/ContractAnnex.md

 * `name`: Returns the name of the connection as a `String`.
 * `source`: Returns the source of the connection as a `ConnectionInstanceEnd`.
 * `destination`: Returns the destination of the connection as a `ConnectionInstanceEnd`.
+* `allEndPoints`: Returns all of the end points that make up the entire semantic connection.
+This includes the ultimate source and destination as well as all of the sources and destinations of the up and down connections that contribute to the semantic connection.
+Returns a `List<ConnectionInstanceEnd>`.

 #### DoubleRange